-This course will develop the student's ability to use superficial and deep thermal/electrotherapeutic physical agent modalities as part of an occupational therapy treatment plan.
-Students will develop skills in safe and effective applications of these modalities as well as understanding the underlying principles, indications and precautions/contradictions for these modalities.
-Students will learn how to document the use of modalities and how to complete client education regarding physical agent modalities.
-In addition students will develop an understanding of practice guidelines regarding use of modalities in occupational therapy.
+This course develops the student's ability to use superficial and deep thermal/electrotherapeutic physical agent modalities as part of an occupational therapy treatment plan.
+Students also develop skills in safe and effective applications of these modalities as well as understanding the underlying principles, indications and precautions/contradictions for these modalities.
+Students learn how to document the use of modalities and how to complete client education regarding physical agent modalities.
+In addition students develop an understanding of practice guidelines regarding use of modalities in occupational therapy.
 Lab 2.
-Prerequisite: OT 524, OT 670, OT 671; admission to graduate Occupational Therapy Program.
+Prerequisite: OT 524, OT 525; admission to Occupational Therapy Program.
 Offered Summer.